What opportunities will this course give me?

 You will develop your knowledge and skills in:

-All students studying on this programme will have a period in a local garage workshop and the colleges own MOT station to gain valuable work experience to prepare them for employment.
+All students studying on this programme will have a period in the colleges own MOT station to gain valuable work experience to prepare them for employment.

 Programme tutors will arrange visits to industry based events, such as the Motorsport Show.